gosuri/terraform-exec-provider/README.md

 ### Examples

-The below example will run the command after creating VPCs, where `commands/peer-vpc` is shell scripts to add peering connection between VPCs.
+The below example will run the command after creating VPCs, where `commands/peer-vpc` is shell script to add peering connection between VPCs and will be executed after the VPCs are created when `depends_on` attribute is specified.

     resource "aws_vpc" "primary" {
       cidr_block = "10.0.0.0/16"